 The Marhamchurch C of E Primary School curriculum has high expectations, consisting of many planned experiences in school and out: lessons, topic days, themed events, school council, collective worship, clubs, sports, competitions, trips, workshops, visiting speakers, residential camps, performances, fund raising and community work.
 Clear strategic planning allows the curriculum to be dynamic and adapt to the context of the school and our unique local environment.
 Outcomes may be designed to meet the requirements of the new National Curriculum and national age-related expectations, but also to develop the skills needed for learning and for life.
 The Head of School alongside the individual curriculum leaders provide support, training or coaching where needed for those teaching outside their main area of expertise.

 Our vibrant and rich curriculum is designed so that the subject specific skills wherever possible are scaffolded within a cross-curricular theme or topic each term.
 In order to ensure that progression and balance are maintained, theses thematic units or topics have been mapped out across the school to create a rolling programme with key learning identified of what we want the children to know by the time they leave us.
 Our Teachers use this to flexibly create a topic web medium term plan that: highlights subject cross curricular links; SMSC opportunities, British values links, PSHEC learning and additional reading opportunities; and where possible, incorporates the children’s interests too.
 This feeds into the Teacher’s individual lesson plans, which differentiates, monitors and assesses learning to suitably challenge and support all learners to achieve and succeed.
-To support Teachers to use assessment effectively to inform lesson plans, they use our skills progression charts for each subject in order to build on the children's prior learning.
+To support Teachers to use assessment effectively to inform lesson plans and sequence lessons, they use KWL (what I know, want to know and learned) sheets and our skills progression charts for each subject in order to build on the children's prior learning.

 Our classroom environments stimulate and engage quality thinking and learning.
 Resources and equipment are well organised and clearly labelled to ensure that all learners are given ownership, maximising their opportunities for choice and decision making.
 We support our children’s physical well-being through providing expert sports teaching and coaching, taking part in numerous competitions and sports festivals.
 The work of our parent support adviser (PSA) and a whole school Trauma Informed Schools (TIS) approach ensures that all our children receive the mental health and well-being support they need when faced with difficult circumstances and have strategies to use when things go wrong.
 In addition, we pride ourselves on providing a range of creative musical and art opportunities for our pupils both in and out of class.